partridgep/ice-cream-project/README.md

 # Ice Cream Selector
-A web app that lets you pick and compare your ice cream based on either flavor or brand, using a cloud-deployed database of ice creams, with full CRUD capabilities.
+A CRUD web app that lets you pick and compare your ice cream based on flavor and/or brand, using a cloud-deployed database of ice creams.

 ## Getting Started
-[Click Here](https://seir-ice-creams.herokuapp.com/) to get started (please allow
+[Click Here](https://seir-ice-creams.herokuapp.com/) to get started (please allow 20-30 seconds for Heroku to warm up.)

 ## Technologies Used
 * HTML